-WHITNEY SMITH Why led you to think of making dioramas in your garden, and how did you get started?
+WHITNEY SMITH What led you to think of making dioramas in your garden, and how did you get started?

 MARTHA DAVIS An innocent childhood is no longer possible.
 Depressing news is around children all the time and they’re struggling with their mental health.
 With my dioramas, in my own little way, I am providing a safe place, a mini-forum for kids to open up and begin a dialogue with their parents/guardians on some of the important issues of our times, ones about which they might be confused, wary or fearful.
 Climate change, habitat loss, food insecurity, the exploitation of our animal friends, loneliness, addiction and our health care in crisis are all explored.
 I hope to draw kids in by exploring these serious issues with a lighthearted touch, using miniature animals, dolls, and toys in bright coloured environments.
 And, of course, a sense of humour.
 The garden lightbox is an ideal setting for this, as parents walk the neighbourhood with their kids in tow and often have a few minutes to stop, view and discuss the scenes unfolding inside.

-I’m a retired elementary school teacher for five years but working with kids is still in my bones.
-It all started when I ran an after school arts enrichment program during the pandemic, and we were “bringing the inside outside” as much as we could.
+I’ve been retired from elementary school teaching for five years, but working with kids is still in my bones.
+This all started when I ran an after school arts enrichment program during the pandemic, and we were “bringing the inside outside” as much as we could.
 In the summer of 2021 I created Pandaland, a society of toy pandas, with a bunch of neighbourhood kids on public property across the street from my house.
 As in any society, issues emerged, and after discussion the kids held an election to decide which issue should be solved: provide housing for homeless pandas or clean up their lake.

 I was struck by the empathy and compassion they showed after the election and as they made changes to improve life for the pandas.
 I made a 14 minute documentary film about Pandaland, which I showed in many local classrooms.
 I think the main message of the film is that when kids get involved and participate, they can make change happen.
-That goes for us adults, too, but that what comes out in the film.
+That goes for us adults, too.

 The success of Pandaland in my neighbourhood spurred me on, but I knew I wanted to work smaller — Pandaland was spread out over 15 feet!
 So I got a 11"x17” light box built and now create a new diorama each week.
-I’m doing an exhibition in May in Toronto showing four or five physical dioramas and an area where kids can build and photograph their own diorama with materials provided.
-We’ll also do some drama based on the issues presented by the dioramas.
+I’m having an exhibition at a local gallery in May showing photographs of all 20 dioramas plus four or five physical ones.
+There will be an area where kids can build and photograph their own diorama with materials provided.
+I’ll be inviting classes from the local schools and we’ll do some drama based on the issues in the dioramas.